-Self-gravity can be neglected if the disk mass $m{\rm disk}$ is small in comparison to the stellar masses M involved in the fly-by which is valid for most observed disks [see 54].
+Self-gravity can be neglected if the disk mass $m{\rm disk}$ is small in comparison to the stellar masses M involved in the fly-by which is valid for most observed disks (see Andrews et al. 2013).
 Effects of viscous forces can be neglected for a star surrounded by planetary systems and it is often also applicable to disks because the encounter time is short compared to the viscous timescale.
 Equally, any property that mainly concerns the outer areas of the disk can be well described by the results given in the database.
 By contrast, results like fly-by induced accretion can only be regarded as first estimates.

-In the case of a low-mass, non-viscous disk and planetary systems, it suffices to study only three-body interactions by considering the gravitational forces between the two stars and each disk particle [26, 28, 29, 31, 53, 55].
+In the case of a low-mass, non-viscous disk and planetary systems, it suffices to study only three-body interactions by considering the gravitational forces between the two stars and each disk particle (Hall et al. 1996; Kobayashi and Ida 2001; Pfalzner 2003; Pfalzner et al. 2005; Breslau et al. 2014; Musielak and Quarles 2014).
 The simulations also only account for the effects immediately after the fly-by.
 Hence long-term effects like viscous spreading or planet-planet scattering can have additional effects on disk which are not included in the database provided here.

 The database represents encounter scenarios where only one of the stars is surrounded by a disk.
-In many cases the results from star-disk encounters can be generalized to disk-disk encounters by simply adding both components [56].
-The captured mass is usually deposited in the inner disk areas and as such does not influence the final disk size [56].
+In many cases the results from star-disk encounters can be generalized to disk-disk encounters by simply adding both components (Pfalzner et al. 2005).
+The captured mass is usually deposited in the inner disk areas and as such does not influence the final disk size (Pfalzner et al. 2005).
 The general trend for the effects on disk masses and accretion is similar.
 However, for very close fly-bys the actual values can increase by up to 10%.

 We note that this is purely a technical paper on how to use the database.
-Further details of the numerical method and a discussion on the applicability of these approximations can be found in [31, 33].
+Further details of the numerical method and a discussion on the applicability of these approximations can be found in (Breslau et al. 2014; Bhandare et al. 2016).